-If you have experienced a slow running Mac, you have surely typed: “why emptying trash is slow on my Mac” in your Safari search bar.
+If you have experienced a slow-running Mac, you have surely typed: “why emptying trash is slow on my Mac” in your Safari search bar.
 The confusing part is that your Mac seemingly works well.
 When you drop data into the trash icon to empty it, the popup box comes up normally, prompting if you are sure and you get an active option to click ‘Continue.’
 But once in the trash bin, the emptying process seems to be taking forever.

 Why Is the Trash Slow to Empty?

-There are several different reasons why your attempt at employing your computer’s Trash might be too slow or even fail.
+There are several different reasons why your attempt at emptying your computer’s Trash might be too slow or even fail.
 One thing you need to consider is whether an item you dragged to the Trash is still being used.
 If the item is still open or running, you won’t be able to delete it no matter what you do.
 Make sure to quit all your apps before emptying your Trash just to be sure.
-But sometimes files appear to be in use, even though there are no running apps.
+But sometimes documents appear to be in use, even though there are no running apps.
 This means that the file you want to delete has been corrupted.

 Another reason why your Mac is slow in emptying the Trash is when an item is locked.
 When you don’t have the necessary permissions, you won’t be able to delete files even if they are in the Trash.
 You need to unlock the file first before deleting them.
-It is also possible that one of the files you want to delete includes a special character that makes your macOS think that the file is too important to delete, such as system files.
+It is also possible that one of the documents you want to delete includes a special character that makes your macOS or OS X think that the file is too important to delete, such as system files.

 Aside from these reasons, malware is also a common culprit behind the slow emptying of the Trash.
 No matter what the reason is, a Mac that is slow in emptying the Trash can be extremely annoying.
-So what do you then?
+So, what do you then?

-How to Deal With Mac’s Trash That Is Emptying Slow
+How to Deal with Mac’s Trash That Is Emptying Slow